osg-htc/networking/docs/perfsonar/installation.md

 be accessible to all other perfSONAR instances and the WLCG monitoring subnets HTTPS port 443 open to ALL

 !!! note
-	At a minimum either port 80 **must** be open to the WLCG monitoring subnets.
+	At a minimum port 80 **must** be open to the WLCG monitoring subnets below.

 Our recommendation is to have HTTP open to allow users and network admins access to the perfSONAR web.
-HTTP port 80 - open to ALL or at least for the following source subnets
+So set tcp port 80 - open to ALL **or** at least accessible from the following source subnets

 -   OSG\_NET (129.79.53.0/24)
 -   AGLT2\_NET (192.41.231.110/32)
 -   CERN\_NET (137.138.0.0/17)